avaframe/AvaFrame/docs/DFAnumerics.rst

 Time step
 ~~~~~~~~~~~~~~~~~~~~~~

-A fixed time step can be used or an adaptive time step can be computed using Courant-Friedrich-Lewy condition.
+A fixed time step can be used or an adaptive time step can be computed using a
+Courant-Friedrich-Lewy condition.

 Mesh and interpolation
 -----------------------
-Here is a description of the mesh and the interpolation method used to
+Here is a description of the mesh and the interpolation method that is used to
 switch from particle to mesh values and the other way around.

 Mesh